Sharp nonuniqueness for the Navier-Stokes equations: Introduction

-The outline of construction is given in Section \ref{sec:outline}, where main theorems will be proved assuming the main proposition of the paper, proposition \ref{prop:main}.
-The proof of the main proposition is the content of the rest of the paper: we concentrate the stress error to many small sub-intervals in Section~\ref{sec:proof_step_1}, design a velocity perturbation using convex integration to obtain a new solution pair $(u_1 , R_1)$ in Section \ref{sec:proof_step_2_convex_integration}, and finally estimate the perturbation along with the new stress error to conclude the proof in Section \ref{sec:proof_step_2}.
+\item The proof of the main proposition is the content of the rest of the paper: \begin{enumerate} \item We concentrate the stress error to many small sub-intervals in Section~\ref{sec:proof_step_1}; \item We design a velocity perturbation using convex integration to obtain a new solution pair $(u_1 , R_1)$ in Section \ref{sec:proof_step_2_convex_integration}; \item Finally we estimate the perturbation along with the new stress error to conclude the proof in Section \ref{sec:proof_step_2}. \end{enumerate}